Healing my skin and learning self-love on the way.

 Here are some general skincare tips for inflammation:

-- Washing with HOT water and over exfoliating your skin: overdoing either of these can really strip the skin of its natural oils and breaks the skin barrier, which leads to breakouts and inflammation
+- Washing with HOT water and over exfoliating your skin: Overusing either of these can excessively strip the skin of its natural oils and damage the skin barrier, resulting in breakouts and inflammation."

 - Use moisturizer: this might seem wrong, especially if you are acne prone with an oily skin type, but remember that your skin needs something to keep the moisture in.
 Find something with ceramides, squalane, allantoin, niacinamide, panthenol etc. (skin barrier building ingredients)